-What they say: The English do place weight on proper decorum, including politeness (“thanks” comes in many varieties, including “cheers”), queueing (that is, lining up—never disrupt the queue) and keeping a certain respectful distance.
-You’ll find, however, that the English sense of humor—dark, wry, explicit, and even raunchy—is somewhat at odds with any notion you may have of English coldness or reserve.
-Still, no matter how much Monty Python may poke fun at the British, they won’t appreciate “upstart colonials” doing so—they don’t need to be reminded how awful British cuisine is.
+What they say: The English do place weight on proper decorum, including politeness (“thanks” comes in many varieties, including “cheers”), queueing (that is, lining up – never disrupt the queue) and keeping a certain respectful distance.
+You’ll find, however, that the English sense of humour – dark, wry, explicit, even raunchy – is somewhat at odds with any notion you may have of English coldness or reserve.
+Still, no matter how much Monty Python may poke fun at the British, they won’t appreciate “upstart colonials” doing so – they don’t need to be reminded how awful British cuisine is.

-Underlying message: The English have humor to match their teeth—like looking down an open sewer, it's basically a crude paste of verbal pornography and non-sequiturs that only serve to bring you down to their level.
+Underlying message: The English have humour to match their teeth – like looking down an open sewer, it's basically a crude paste of verbal pornography and non-sequitur that only serves to bring you down to their level.
 Like bitter mothers carping at their teen daughters' cellulite, they hate and envy all of their former colonies.
-In fact, the only colony they're not bitter towards is Sierra Leone—they like looking at pictures of land mine victims, this may have something to do with the sense of humor.
+In fact, the only colony they're not bitter towards is Sierra Leone – they like looking at pictures of land mine victims, this may have something to do with the sense of humour.
 If, while in England, someone offers you a turd dipped in flour, thank him kindly: it is the best meal you will have all week.
 Britons will queue for anything up to and including a conga line.

 Truth rating: Partially true.

-A better message: Britons love to laugh at you, you silly foreigner.
+A better message: Britons love to laugh.
+About you, you silly foreigner.
 Please don't try and reciprocate, because it's just not wanted.
-And if you're an upstart colonial, don't even think about trying to get people to loosen up with your rambunctious humor.
+And if you're an upstart colonial, don't even think about trying to get people to loosen up with your rambunctious humour.
 You're not Crocodile Dundee.